-Most marketers are familiar with the term Customer Lifetime Value (CLV) and are used to managing their budget based on CLV (also known as CLTV or LTV) — and it’s sibling — Prospect Lifetime Value.
-In fact, if you’re not calculating CLV now and using it as a Key Performance Indicator (KPI), then you just got handed your New Year’s Resolution!
+Most marketers are familiar with the term Customer Lifetime Value (CLV) and are used to managing their budget based on CLV (also known as CLTV or LTV).
+If you’re not calculating CLV now and using it as a Key Performance Indicator (KPI), then bookmark this page now -- you just got handed your New Year’s Resolution!

-- This helps you build marketing initiatives and budgets around customer acquisition and retention
+- CLV helps you allocate budget properly for marketing initiatives around customer acquisition and retention

-- You can improve your profitability by segmenting out clients who have fallen off in spending before reaching their LTV (Example: save print/mail initiatives for active spenders and move low or slow spenders into only email, social media or IP Targeted Display Ad campaigns with “we miss you” messaging or special offers)
+- Improved profitability by segmenting out clients who have fallen off in spending before reaching their LTV (Example: save print/mail initiatives for active spenders and move low or slow spenders into email, social media or IP Targeted Display Ad campaigns with “we miss you” messaging or special offers)

-- Sales teams will know what type of customer they should spend most of their resources on
+- Sales teams will know the type of customer they should spend most of their resources on

 While many professionals agree that having this number is mission-critical, over 58% of companies run their business without it.
 If you’re one of those companies, here’s why you may be struggling with this calculation -- and what to do about it!

 According to an Econsultancy report, calculating LTV is difficult for organizations operating in disconnected silos and lacking in integration, making it difficult for them to manage LTV.
 However, getting a unified, coherent approach to data and operations is an essential part of running a business.
+First you need to collect data from proper sources for source attribution.
 You’ll need to pull the data from multiple silos, map variables to ensure you’re comparing apples to apples, then run your calculations.
 If you’re not able to access the data you need to calculate CLV because of the disparities in the data pulled from your CRM or multiple silos, or you need help managing large data files, contact our data team and ask for a callback.
 We often help clients improve their business by creating actionable insights with their own data.

 Here's an example of simple CLV calculations using the formula found on Hubspot: